Tricritical Kibble-Zurek scaling in Rydberg atom ladders

 With these considerations in mind, we propose a dynamical finite-size scaling for Binder peaks near the tricritical point, described by the following equation

 where $f$ is a universal function.

 We perform extensive numerical simulations of the dynamical evolution using the time-evolving block decimation (TEBD) algorithm with open boundary conditions~\cite{TEBD,Verstraete2004TEBD,keesling2019quantum,Chepiga2024KZ,zhang2025near}.
-Using the Binder peaks extracted from Fig.~\ref{Fig:slow}(a) for different system sizes $L$, ramping speeds $s$, and ramping paths parameterized by $h$, we verify Eq.~(\ref{eq:scaling}).
+Using the Binder peaks extracted from Fig.~\ref{Fig:slow}a for different system sizes $L$, ramping speeds $s$, and ramping paths parameterized by $h$, we verify Eq.~(\ref{eq:scaling}).
 In particular, we expect that for exponents $\mu$ and $\nu'$ that match the universal ones, $U_\mathrm{peak}$ as a function of $s^\mu L$ and $h^{\nu'} L$ will exhibit an optimal data collapse.
-Our numerical results lend full support for this expectation, as shown in the main figures of Fig.~\ref{Fig:slow}(b, c).
-Figure~\ref{Fig:slow}(b) corresponds to $h = 0$, i.e., ramping across the tricritical point, and we fix $s^\mu L$ and collect data for a window of $\Omega$ in Fig.~\ref{Fig:slow}(c).
-In the inset of Fig.~\ref{Fig:slow}(b), we test different values of $\mu$ by a figure of merit $\mathcal{D} = \sqrt{\sum_i d_i^2}$, where $d_i$ is the vertical distance between the data point at $i$ and the smooth fitting curve value at the same horizontal value of $s^\mu L$.
+Our numerical results lend full support for this expectation, as shown in the main figures of Fig.~\ref{Fig:slow}b, c.
+Figure~\ref{Fig:slow}b corresponds to $h = 0$, i.e., ramping across the tricritical point, and we fix $s^\mu L$ and collect data for a window of $\Omega$ in Fig.~\ref{Fig:slow}{c}.
+In the inset of Fig.~\ref{Fig:slow}{b}, we test different values of $\mu$ by a figure of merit $\mathcal{D} = \sqrt{\sum_i d_i^2}$, where $d_i$ is the vertical distance between the data point at $i$ and the smooth fitting curve value at the same horizontal value of $s^\mu L$.
 We plot $\mathcal{D}$ as a function of $\mu$, with the minimum corresponding to the optimal data collapse, which agrees closely with the CFT prediction.
-Next, in the inset of Fig.~\ref{Fig:slow}(c), we show that we can obtain $\nu'$ even without the knowledge of $\Omega_\mathrm{TCI}$ by taking the latter as another optimization parameter.
-The contour of the figure of merit shows a good agreement with both $\nu'$ and the earlier-used $\Omega_\mathrm{TCI}$.
+Next, in the inset of Fig.~\ref{Fig:slow}{c}, we show that we can obtain $\nu'$ even without the knowledge of $\Omega_\mathrm{TCI}$ by taking the latter as another optimization parameter.
+The contour of the figure of merit shows a good agreement with both $\nu'$ and the earlier used $\Omega_\mathrm{TCI}$, and $\delta\Omega_\mathrm{TCI}$ in the inset of Fig.~\mbox{\ref{Fig:slow}}{c} represents the difference from the value obtained from DMRG.

+Additionally, we perform larger-scale simulations by making certain approximations.
+Since $r_2$ is sufficiently small, two atoms in a rung cannot be simultaneously excited to the Rydberg state.
+Hence, each rung can be recognized as a spin-1 mode (see the Methods section for more details).
+With such a spin-1 representation, we can simulate much larger system sizes, more than double the original sizes, as shown in Fig.~\ref{Fig:slow}{f--h}.
+The conclusions drawn from the full $N=2L$ atom simulations remain unchanged, achieving the same universal scaling behavior.